compulim/generator-azure-web-app/README.md

 Moreoever, some packages might be pre-transpiled, they might not have reserved keywords properly escaped.
 There are two ways to tackle this issue:

 * Contact package developer and kindly ask them to either
-  * Escape reserved keywords properly, or,
+  * Add [`module`](https://github.com/rollup/rollup/wiki/pkg.module) in `package.json` and reference to non-transpiled version of code, or,
-  * Add [`module`](https://github.com/rollup/rollup/wiki/pkg.module) in `package.json` and reference to non-transpiled version of code
+  * Escape reserved keywords during transpilation
 * Use Webpack instead of Rollup: our Webpack workflow is configured to escape reserved keywords even in `node_modules/` folder

 # Roadmap